m-toman/tacorn/README.md

 # tacorn
 Tacotron + WaveRNN synthesis

-This is work in progress and there are no results yet.
+Work in progress

 Makes use of:
  - https://github.com/fatchord/WaveRNN
  - https://github.com/Rayhane-mamah/Tacotron-2

+## Training

-Current steps to get it to train, this will be automatated in the next steps of the project:
+Current steps to get it to train, this will be automated with the next commits:
 ```
 bash install.sh
 cd Tacotron-2